Valborg Aulin: Compositions

+In addition to piano pieces and songs, Aulin composed two string quartets (F major and E minor), organ music, orchestral and choral works.

-Aulin's work consists of two types of work, piano compositions and compositions for voice and piano, that both provide works for less experienced musicians and professional musicians.
+Aulin's compositions include works both for less experienced musicians and professional musicians.
 This is evidenced by dedications to singers such as the Swedish opera singer Dina Edling and music teacher Hilda Thegerström.

 With the exception of Grande sonate sérieuse pour le piano [F minor], Sonata for piano opus 14, the piano compositions have a single movement.
 These compositions are mood pieces in which the title already defines the pieces character.
 The prominence of single movement works is puzzling as Aulin was an accomplished pianist and was more than capable of playing longer compositions.
 Swedish Musical Heritage has posited that the possible reason was that Aulin wanted more of her work published as smaller works selling better than larger works.

 Aulin's compositions for solo voice and piano tend to be artistic songs rather than romances.
-Most of the text that is attached to the compositions were poems written by Karl Alfred Melin.
+Most of the text that is attached to the compositions is taken from poems written by Karl Alfred Melin.
 It is unknown whether Melin was a poet as he is entirely unknown.
 The other pieces of text were principally written by the composer Ludvig Norman.
 Other people of interest were the Swedish poet Carl David af Wirsén and the Finnish-Swedish lyricist and poet Johan Ludvig Runeberg.

-The work with the last effects are the two string quartets.
-Aulin wrote the last quartet when she was 29 years old and it has often puzzled musical historians and biographers of Aulin's life why she did not return to writing quartets in later life.
+Aulin's works with most lasting effects, and which are considered the most important of the genre from the 1880's, are the two string quartets.
+Aulin wrote the second quartet when she was 29 years old and it has often puzzled musical historians and biographers of Aulin's life why she did not return to writing quartets in later life.
+Both quartets were premiered by her brother's quartet, the Aulin String Quartet, to positive reviews.